© 2013 Ren Alexander

 I say to Rod, “You know which word.”

 He puts his hand on his chest.
 “I’m sorry, Hadders.
 I will apologize every time I say it.
-Should I just apologize after I say it, or should I sign a blanket waiver now that covers me prior to even saying it?”
+Should I just apologize after I say it, or should I sign a blanket waiver now?”

 He throws his hands in the air.
 “What the fuck did I do?”